- 2336 15th Avenue South, Seattle, WA, USA

-Under its ownership of the property, Historic Seattle will restore and repair the house and grounds and will work with community partners, including Beacon Arts, to reactivate the space for community use.
+Under its ownership of the property, Historic Seattle will restore and repair the house and grounds and will work with community partners to reactivate the space for community use.

 Image: Cowan Photo from National Register of Historic Places listing, 1925